 Are you surprised people like the Raglan Surf Report so much?

 Yeah, I am.
-I started it with no real intentions, I guess I wanted my mates to get a little chuckle out of it, as well as practice presenting/acting, editing, and coming up with fresh ideas all the time.
+I started it with no real intentions, I guess I wanted my mates to get a little chuckle out of it.
 It’s difficult putting yourself out there though, really difficult.
 Being self-conscious had previously held me back from getting in to that sorta thing, being in front of a camera, but I got to a point where I was like ‘ah fuck it, I like doing this, I need to do this, I’m doing this’.
 So I did it.

 Do you get people that simply don’t get it, and do you respond to those?